List of DC Comics characters: J: Judge

-The Judge is an alias used by different fictional characters appearing in American comic books published by DC Comics.
+The Judge is an alias used by several characters appearing in American comic books published by DC Comics.
 Each iteration is usually depicted as a cloaked figure who sports a courtroom robe, blindfold and mallet-sized gavel while opposing superheroes, such as Batman, Green Lantern and the Flash.

 First version

 Judge Clay

-Judge Clay is a corrupt judge in Gotham City with a scar on his hand.
+Judge Clay is a judge in Gotham City with a scar on his hand.
 The character first appeared in Detective Comics #441 (July 1974), and was created by Archie Goodwin and Howard Chaykin.
-Clay's corruption accidently caused his daughter Melissa Clay's accidental blinding so the Judge blamed Batman and kidnapped Robin as bait involving various trap-based weapons in an abandoned summer resort.
+Clay's corruption accidentally caused his daughter Melissa Clay's accidental blinding so the Judge blamed Batman and kidnapped Robin as bait involving various trap-based weapons in an abandoned summer resort.
 The Dynamic Duo defeated the Judge before his daughter's accidental death to which he surrendered.

 Jacob de Witt

 DC Rebirth revamps the character as Jacob de Witt, a 17th-century blind immortal judge with the ability to see corruption in people's hearts.
 The character first appeared in Nightwing (vol. 4) #35 (February 2018), and was created by Sam Humphries and Bernard Chang.
 De Witt operates in the present as the Judge, a serial killer who sports sunglasses in Blüdhaven until he is defeated by Dick Grayson.